SignPath/Website-old/src/documentation/5_test_certificates.md

 ## Test certificate strategies

-There are several strategies for creating and rolling out test certiticates.
+There are several strategies for creating and rolling out test certificates.

 <table><thead><tr>
     <th>Strategy</th>